Looking after your eyes fact sheet

 - Aim for blood glucose levels and blood pressure as close to your target ranges as possible.
 Regular appointments with your health professionals can help you with this.

-- Keep your cholesterol level within your recommended range.
+- Keep your cholesterol level within the recommended range.

 - See your optometrist or ophthalmologist for an eye check as soon as you notice any changes in your vision.